Walnussbaer/DentistTool/README.md

 - use as timer (done)
 - configure timer (done)
 - play soundsamples at the end of timer (done)
+- choose between different voices for the end of timer soundsamples

 ### ToDo